VenomRaiders/.github/profile/README.md

 ## Hello there👋

 Welcome to <b>Venomraiders</b>.
-A rising organization in Cameroon with a Mision to help *aspiring developer/Soon to be developers* know how to code
+A rising organization in Cameroon with a Mission to help *aspiring developer/Soon to be developers* know how to code
 The whole world is going digital.
 A great time to get into the tech industry!
 Our goal is to help as many people as possible learn how to code and be able to earn while being a developer.<br>

 You're contirbutions on this organization will be greatly appreciated.